riparrag/learn-kstream-orders-85/README.md

-# Master Kafka Streams course
+# Master Kafka Streams course - Springboot app Orders Managment kstreams

 ## Set up Kafka Environment using Docker from docker-compose.yml
 Place in in same root dir having docker-compose.yml
 - This should set up the Zookeeper and Kafka Broker in your local environment